National Coalition for

 Staff and contracted surveyors/reviewers are carefully selected to prevent potential conflicts of interest.
 And, NCDQS does not provide paid consulting services as we believe it is a conflict of interest, and may be perceived as a requirement for accreditation.

-QAS Accreditation Surveyors are either licensed pharmacists or have at least 10 years of experience specifically in wholesale drug distribution (experience may be derived from a regulatory agency or from industry).
+Our Surveyors and Inspectors are either licensed pharmacists or have at least 10 years of experience specifically in wholesale drug distribution (experience may be derived from a regulatory agency or from industry).
 We also provide an Inspection program – our inspections are only performed by licensed pharmacists.

 NCDQS QAS accreditation programs evaluate whether applicants are compliant with regulations and implement best practices by reviewing the business and operations, key personnel backgrounds, licensure/registrations, business-critical SOPs for compliance to regulations and to our accreditation standards, and an on-site survey to assess facility security and environmental conditions for compliance to the facility SOPs.